Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cancer antigen 27-29

-CA 27-29 is a blood test used to monitor certain types of cancer.
-CA 27-29 is the name of an antigen, which is a substance that stimulates your body's defense system.
-Certain types of cancer cells release CA 27-29 antigen into the blood.
-This test measures the levels of CA 27-29 in your blood.
+CA 27-29 is a blood test used to watch certain types of cancer.
+CA 27-29 is the name of an antigen.
+An antigen is a substance that stimulates your body's defense system.
+Certain types of cancer cells send CA 27-29 antigen into the blood.
+This test measures how much CA 27-29 is in your blood.

-Breast cancer is the cancer most likely to release CA 27-29, and the FDA has approved the CA 27-29 blood test as a way for doctors to monitor people with breast cancer.
-Antigens like CA 27-29 that provide information about cancer are called tumor markers.
+Breast cancer is the cancer most likely to release CA 27-29.
+The FDA has approved the CA 27-29 blood test as a way for healthcare providers to monitor people with breast cancer.
+Antigens like CA 27-29 that give information about cancer are called tumor markers.

 To find out whether your cancer has spread before starting treatment

 To find out how well your treatment is working

 To find out whether your cancer has come back or spread after treatment

 Your healthcare provider may check for another breast cancer tumor marker called CA 15-3.
 You may also have other diagnostic tests.

 Test results may vary depending on your age, gender, health history, the method used for the test, and other things.
 Your test results may not mean you have a problem.
 Ask your healthcare provider what your test results mean for you.